jitwei98/ARTSS/README.md

 # ARTSS
 **Automated Realtime Traffic Surveillance System**

-Team Emanmaet: Chuah Jin Wei, Lim Jit Wei, Chong Khe Yang, Lim Shuen
+Team EMANMAET: Chuah Jin Wei, Lim Jit Wei, Chong Khe Yang, Lim Shuen

 ## a) Problem Statement
 With over 9000km of roads in Singapore today (and counting), monitoring accidents and ensuring the safety of road users is an increasingly difficult task which neccesitates a large amount of manpower.